dsnezhkov/TruffleSnout/TruffleSnout/Docs/USAGE.md

 - Can I query a specific attribute or a list of the object
 - Can I search for patterns in the returned result.

-A few initial uitilities to analyze the returned information are provided.
+A few initial utilities to analyze the returned information are provided.
-By being flaxible on the LDAP queries operartors are not restricted in their exploration of AD objects to commonly used sets like groups, users, computers.
-Operators can query DNS, Certtificates and other types of resources stored in the hierarchy.
+By being flexible on the LDAP queries operators are not restricted in their exploration of AD objects to commonly used sets like groups, users, computers.
+Operators can query DNS, Certificates and other types of resources stored in the hierarchy.

 ## Examples